osy/XG_Mobile_Station/Docs/Build_Guide.md

 13. Confirm the order details and for "Product Description" select "Reserch\Education\DIY\Entertainment -> DIY - HS Code 902300"
 14. Press "Save to Cart".

-### Power Cable
-If you are building the standard variant, you also need to build a custom power cable.
-This will be a second board in your cart.
-You do not need this if you are building the lite variant and can proceed to checkout.

-1. If you are in the Cart page, press "+ Add new item", otherwise visit https://cart.jlcpcb.com/quote again
-2. Upload `GERBER-Riser_M.zip`
-3. Optionally change the quantity (you need two for each board) and keep all other options default
-4. Press "Save to Cart" and proceed to checkout.

 ## Parts Guide

 ### Ordering Parts